garfix/nli-go/doc/syntax.md

 ## Lexicon

 [
-    form: 'book',   pos: noun,  sense: instance_of(this, book);
+    form: 'book',           pos: noun,              sense: isa(E, book);
-    form: 'read',   pos: verb,  sense: predication(this, read);
+    form: 'read',           pos: verb,              sense: isa(E, read);
+    form: /^[A-Z]/,         pos: firstName,         sense: name(E, Form, firstName);
 ]

-Lexicon definitions may use these variables:
+Lexicon definitions may use either a string constant or an expression for the form and use these variables in the sense:

-this            Will be replaced by a sense-node variable (ex.
-E1) form            Will be replaced by the word-form in the sentence.
+E            Will be replaced by the entity variable of current node (ex.
+E1) Form         Will be replaced by the word-form in the sentence.
 Only to be used with regular expressions.
-/expr/          A regular expression that matches a range of possible forms.

 ## Transformation rules